Arrowanneee/arrowanneee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am currently pursuing a Ph.D. in the interdisciplinary area of Human-Computer Interaction (HCI) and the Metaverse at the Hong Kong University of Science and Technology.
-Before joining HKUST, I worked at the City Science Lab— a collaboration between the MIT Media Lab and Tongji University.
+I am currently pursuing a Ph.D. in Human-Computer Interaction (HCI) field across LLM, design, and the Metaverse at the Hong Kong University of Science and Technology, under the supervision of [Pan Hui](https://panhui.people.ust.hk/publications.html).
+Before joining HKUST, I worked at the [City Science Lab @shanghai](https://tjdi.tongji.edu.cn/about.do?ID=75&lang=_en)— a collaboration between the MIT Media Lab and Tongji University.
 I graduated with top honors from the School of Architecture and Applied Art at the Guangzhou Academy of Fine Arts and earned a Distinction in the MArch program at the Bartlett School, University College London.

 With a background in HCI, design, architecture, I am particularly interested in technology-enhanced creativity and design, including LLM, AR/VR, and Web 3.
-My work has been featured in exhibitions such as Chinese CHI, the NTU Art Exhibition, the Johan Verbeke International Exhibition.
-I currently split my time between Hong Kong and Guangzhou.
+My art and design work has been featured in exhibitions such as Chinese CHI, the NTU Art Exhibition, the Johan Verbeke International Exhibition.
+I currently split my time between Hong Kong and Guangzhou ([MC2 lab](https://mc2-lab-hkust.netlify.app/)).

 # 🔥 News
+- *2025.06*: &nbsp; As the **curatorial executive** of MC2 curatorial team, I organised, prepared, and curated the world's first exhibition of Extended Reality x AI - **Surreality (幻实之境)**.
+The exhibition is open to the public and is on display at HKUST (GZ) in China from 26 June - 26 August.
-- *2025.06*: &nbsp;🎉🎉 *Pinning “Reflection” on the Agenda* was accepted to CSCW 2025!
+- *2025.06*: &nbsp;🎉🎉 *Pinning “Reflection” on the Agenda* was accepted to CSCW 2025 (Poster Track)!
 - *2024.07*: &nbsp;🎉🎉 *Towards AI-Architecture Liberty* was accepted to ACM Computing Surveys!
+- *2022.11*: I reported our work *Decentralized, not Dehumanized in the Metaverse* online as first author in 24th ACM International Conference on Multimodal Interaction (7-11 Nov 2022) Bengaluru, India.
+- *2022.11*: &nbsp;🏅🏅 *Decentralized, not Dehumanized in the Metaverse* was selected as Blue Sky Track Winners (3rd Place) at ICMI 2022 sponsored by The Computing Community Consortium (CCC) - [CCC Blog](https://cccblog.org/2022/11/17/blue-sky-track-winners-at-icmi-2022/).
+The conference was held in Bengaluru (Bangalore), India on on November 7-11th.

-# 📝 Publications
+# 📑 Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CSCW 2025</div><img src='images/CSCW25Poster.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">